tjd2002/tjd-shared-code/README.txt

 Welcome to Tom's shared code repository!

-You can either manually add the various subdirectories to your matlab path using the 'Path' menu, or you can add the following lines to your matlab startup file (e.g. ~/.matlab/startup.m).
-Be sure to replace '/path/to/thisdir' with the path to your checked-out copy of this code.
+You can either manually add the 'matlab' subdirectory and all children to your matlab path using the 'Path' menu, or you can add the following lines to your matlab startup file (e.g. ~/.matlab/startup.m).
+(Be sure to replace '/path/to/thisdir' with the path to your checked-out copy of this code.)

-% Add Tom's shared Matlab code directories to Matlab's path
+% Add Tom's shared Matlab code directories to Matlab's path cd /path/to/thisdir/matlab path(td_sharedcode_pathdef,path);

-cd /path/to/this/dir/matlab
-path(td_sharedcode_pathdef,path);

 *** Directories

 matlab/
-|-nlx
+|-nlx-import
 |  Code to import Neuralynx Cheetah data files into matlab structures
+|
+|-mwl-import
+|  Code for importing Wilson Lab (MIT) data
 |
 |-import/
 |  Code to import Wilson Lab experimental data into matlab structures.